 Almost everywhere I’ve been in the past twelve months – from Nishinomiya, Japan and Kuala Lumpur, Malaysia to south Florida – cranes are a seemingly permanent part of any major (and minor) urban landscape.

-I first commented on cranes in one of last year’s blogs: https://julietetelandresen.com/globalization-through-the-lens-of-malaysia/
+I first commented on cranes in one of last year’s blogs: Globlalization Through the Lens of Malaysia

 We didn’t go to Miami for the views, so the cranes didn’t matter.
 We went so that I could guest lecture in a linguistics class at Florida International University, which is taught by my co-author, Phillip M. Carter, and where our textbook is being used: